gutenbergtools/ebookmaker/README.md

 9. Type `pipenv --three` (note double hyphen) – it will create a "virtual environment", with a new folder, something like `C:\Users\myname\.virtualenvs\ebookmaker-cgaQuYhi`
 10. Type `pipenv shell` – prompt will change while in virtual environment
 11. Type `pipenv install ebookmaker` – takes a while to install
-12. Download GTK+ to get Cairo.
+12. (Optional - only if you need ebookmaker to generate a book cover for you) Download GTK+ to get Cairo.
 Precompiled Win32 binaries are here: http://ftp.gnome.org/pub/gnome/binaries ... _win32.zip
-13. Unzip this to a folder, e.g. `C:\DP\gtk` and add `C:\DP\gtk\bin` to the Path environment variable.
+13. (Optional) Unzip this to a folder, e.g. `C:\DP\gtk` and add `C:\DP\gtk\bin` to the Path environment variable.
-14. Exit command window and start a new one to get new path
+14. (Optional) Exit command window and start a new one to get new path
 15. Go to the ebookmaker folder, `C:\DP\ebookmaker`
 16. Type `pipenv run python ebookmaker --version` to check ebookmaker version.
 If this doesn't work (it should, but didn't work for us) try:
     - Look in `C:\Users\myname\.virtualenvs\` and find the name of your virtualev it should be something like `ebookmaker-cgaQuYhi`
-    - Type `pipenv run python C:\Users\myname\.virtualenvs\<name of vitualenv>\Scripts\ebookmaker --version` to check ebookmaker version.
+    - Type `pipenv run python C:\Users\myname\.virtualenvs\<name of virtualenv>\Scripts\ebookmaker --version` to check ebookmaker version.
-17. If there's error like like no "cairo" or "cairo-2" found, check if your libcairo and libcairo-2 path exist.
+17. (Should not happen now Cairo is optional) If there's error like like no "cairo" or "cairo-2" found, check if your libcairo and libcairo-2 path exist.
 If they do, edit dlopen in  _init_.py in cairocffi package.
 Return the path found by ctypes.util.find_library directly instead of calling ffi.dlopen(path).
-18. If command input directory, such as `--output-dir=`, has folder name that contains space, use `"` for it, like `--output-dir="C:\your foldername"`.
+18. If folder/file name contains space, pathnames muse be enclosed in `"`, like `--output-dir="C:\your foldername"`.
-19. Directory input for ebookmaker on Windows MUST end with foldername instead of `\` on Linux/Mac or erorr will be raised.
+19. Directory for ebookmaker on Windows MUST NOT end with trailing `\` or error will be raised.
+If running bat file from within Guiguts, this means you should use `--output-dir=$D` rather than `$d` (Guiguts versions > 1.0.25)
+20. Example bat file for use with Guiguts:
+      `cd C:\DP\ebookmaker`
+      `pipenv run python C:\Users\myname\.virtualenvs\ebookmaker-cgaQuYhi\Scripts\ebookmaker -v --make=epub.images --make=kindle.images --output-dir=%1 --title=%2 %3`
+21. Corresponding "external program" setup within Guiguts (versions > 1.0.25):
+      `c:\dp\ebookmaker\run_ebookmaker.bat $D $f $d$f$e`
+22. Corresponding "external program" setup within Guiguts (versions <= 1.0.25 - folder/filenames MUST NOT contain spaces):
+      `c:\dp\ebookmaker\run_ebookmaker.bat $d $f $d$f$e`